Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

 \subsection{Ethics statement}

-Our study received ethical approval from the Clinical Research Ethics Committee at Istanbul Medipol University (E-10840098-772.02-6841, 27/10/2023) for the open-sourcing of our CT-RATE dataset and associated trained models.
-To uphold patient privacy, we rigorously anonymized all chest CT volumes, associated metadata, and radiology text reports before conducting any computational analysis.
+Our study is granted with ethical approval from the Clinical Research Ethics Committee at Istanbul Medipol University (E-10840098-772.02-6841, 27/10/2023) for open-sourcing our CT-RATE dataset and associated trained models.
+To uphold patient privacy, we anonymize all chest CT volumes, associated metadata, and radiology text reports before conducting any computational analysis.